ARMmbed/greentea/docs/PORTING.md

 * `-C 4` is time we will wait after device is flashed.
 This time may vary depending on platform.
 * `-c shell` is method used to copy binary onto DUT mount point.
 * `-m K64F` is platform name, currently not used.
-* `-t 0240000029304e450038500878a3003cf131000097969900` is TargetID of platform we will use.
+* `-t 0240000029304e450038500878a3003cf131000097969900` is `target_id` of platform we will use.
 This useful option is passed by `Greentea` to `htrun` during process of auto-detection of test compatible platforms.
-Greentea uses `mbed-ls` to list all compatible platforms (by platform names) and maps it to TargetID.
+Greentea uses `mbed-ls` to list all compatible platforms (by platform names) and maps it to `target_id`.

 This command with few modifications can be used by user to reproduce binary test run (flashing, reset and test execution).
 Use `--skip-flashing` flag of `mbedhtrun` to skip flashing phase in case you have the same binary already flashed on your device.